Carl’s Jr. is owned by the same company that owns Hardee’s, so you’ll see a lot of similarities on their menu.

 Most fast food restaurants offer some type of combo meal.
 Carl Jr.’s refers to their combo meals as an all star meal.
 They come with two sandwiches, a drink, French fries, and a chocolate chip cookie.

 What this really means is that you’ll get a bunch of food that you don’t really need or can’t eat on a low carb diet for only a few dollars.

 Don’t get sucked into this trap.
 It might seem like a good deal, but it’s not worth paying for food that you can’t eat.
 Stick with a single burger or sandwich and don’t try to stretch your dollar.

 What To Order at Carl Jr.’s

 If you like burgers, then we recommend going with one of Carl Jr.’s many burger options because they have plenty!
-Just be sure to “low-carb” it and ask for no sauce.
+Just be sure to ask for no sauce and hold the bun.